uwdb/website/projects/visualworld/index.markdown

 <link href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css" rel="stylesheet">

-# The VisualWorld Project
+# The VisualWorld Video Data Management Project

 <blockquote>
 Our ability to collect and reason about video data at scale is revolutionizing how we interact with the world.
 To explore these ideas, we introduce
 VisualWorld, a collection of video data management projects ongoing in the University of Washington database group.
-VisualWorld projects explore video data management from a number of perspectives, including new approaches to VR and AR (LightDB), low-level video data storage especially in the context of machine learning (TASM and VFS), and evaluation of the performance and scalability of video data management systems (Visual Road).
+VisualWorld projects explore video data management from a number of perspectives, including new approaches to VR and AR (LightDB and Visual Cloud), low-level video data storage especially in the context of machine learning (TASM and VFS), and evaluation of the performance and scalability of video data management systems (Visual Road).
 </blockquote>

 <style type="text/css">